kafonek/aoc_2023/README.md

 # Notebooks

-`poetry run jupyter notebook` should start Jupyter and use ipykernel from the Poetry-managed `.venv`, with any dependencies in that virtual-env installed.
-You can check by running `sys.executable` in the Notebook.

-Choosing a Rust kernel will use the system-wide install of [evcxr](https://crates.io/crates/evcxr_jupyter), see documentation there for installation.
+- `poetry install` should install `jupyter`, `notebook`, and `ipykernel` so that basic `-py` Notebooks work
+- [setup Rust](https://www.rust-lang.org/tools/install) and [jupyter-evcxr](https://crates.io/crates/evcxr_jupyter) to enable a Rust kernel to run the `-rs` Notebooks
+- `maturin develop` will install the `aoc_2023` Python package, which are `pyo3` bindings to Rust code, and used in the `-pyo3` Notebooks

+To start the server: `poetry run jupyter notebook` (or `poetry run jupyter lab` if you prefer Jupyter Lab UI)

+## Jupyter-evcxr

 To use third-party crates on the Rust kernel, include `:deps` in a cell.
 Evcxr will cache the download but not the compilation step by default, so using `:deps` is a bit slow.
 There is an option for [caching compilation in the evcxr documentation](https://github.com/evcxr/evcxr/blob/main/COMMON.md#caching) but it didn't seem to work for me and there are [various](https://github.com/evcxr/evcxr/issues/218) [github](https://github.com/evcxr/evcxr/issues/304) [issues](https://github.com/evcxr/evcxr/issues/319) on the topic.

+# Pyo3 Bindings

+One purpose of this repo is to explore how to create and utilize Python bindings to Rust code which can potentially improve performance. [pyo3](https://pyo3.rs/v0.14.5/) is used within the Rust code to "wrap" Rust code for Python usage, while [maturin](https://github.com/PyO3/maturin) is the build tool that can create Python wheels so that wrapped code is importable.

+- `Cargo.toml` includes the `pyo3` dependency and has special instructions to build the `.so` file (`cdylib` in addition to `rlib`)
+- `pyproject.toml` includes `maturin` as a dependency and specifies using `maturin` in its `build-system`
+- Compare the `%%timeit` results between `-py` and `-pyo3` Notebooks to see how effective Python bindings to Rust code can be

 # Problem Notes

+Thoughts about each days problem, and timing from the pure Rust solutions.

 ## Day 01
  - Part 2 was quite gimmicky imo with its wrinkle that spelled-out numbers could overlap in letters, like "eightwo" would match 8 and 2.
 Creating a regex pattern like "one|two|three|..." and doing normal match-iteration didn't work because regex by default consumes the longest match.
 To get around that, used a hacky "find a match then start looking again from match start index + 1" approach.

  ```
  ❯ cargo run --bin day01-1 --release
-   Compiling aoc_2023 v0.1.0 (/home/kafonek/aoc_2023)
-    Finished release [optimized] target(s) in 0.40s
-     Running `target/release/day01-1`
 Reading data from: "./data/day01.txt"
 Answer: 55017
-Time: 490.214µs
+Time: 474.444µss

 ❯ cargo run --bin day01-2 --release
-    Finished release [optimized] target(s) in 0.00s
-     Running `target/release/day01-2`
 Reading data from: "./data/day01.txt"
 Answer: 53539
-Time: 836.119µs
+Time: 828.054µs
 ```

 ## Day 02